smiggiddy/kubernetes-the-hard-way/README.md

 > 2. that you're somewhat familiar with ansible and For a more hands on aproach please follow one of the original tutorials.
 [Mumshad Mannambeth's Tutorial here](https://github.com/mmumshad/kubernetes-the-hard-way)
 > I'll be using the latest verions of the packaging.
 As I'm updating this document as I'm going some links / refs may not be current.
 I'll include the step I'm currently working through so if you'd like you can follow along.
-> Step 2: Computre Resources
+> Step 5 k8s configuration